 As a practicing therapist in Mount Pleasant, I know it can be difficult sometimes to find the right counselor when traveling or when you live far from the city.
 And, when your schedule does not allow for any flexibility, online counseling can be a great alternative.

 For me, when it came time to pick an e-counseling service, I felt like it was a bit of a toss-up.
-There were a few highly recommended companies, such as BetterHelp, so I went will them as they seemed to be well-established and offer the biggest variety of therapists.
+There were a few highly recommended companies, such as BetterHelp, so I went with them as they were well-established and offer the biggest variety of therapists.

 Fortunately, I was pleased with BetterHelp.
 I have read good and bad reviews on them on the internet, which is quite normal, so I figured I would add my two seconds from the perspective of a licensed therapist in South Carolina.

-Here are the 5 reasons why I would recommend BetterHelp.
+Here are the five reasons why I would recommend BetterHelp

 1. Easy to Use